 Explore The Circuitous White Architecture in Oia

 Oia’s main street is called Nikolaou Nomikou, and it’s home to some of the island’s best restaurants, shops, and romantic caldera views on the island.
-Book your stay near here if you want to experience the best leisure, spa, and dining activities Santorini has to offer.
-If you want something more remote with equally romantic views, book your stay in Imerovigli.
-If you’re looking to party, stay in Fira.
+Book your stay near here if you want to experience the best leisure, spa, shopping, and dining that Santorini has to offer.
+It’s quite the scene.

 Even if you don’t camp out to witness it, the beautiful pink orb in the sky cannot be missed.
 Just be sure to keep your eyes peeled and look up when the sky starts to change color.
 Also, the concrete stays warm well after sunset here… just a subtle detail that I love. 😊